Nojgaard/cat/README.md

 tracking atoms through chemical networks using projected Cayley graphs.

-The code is published as part of the supplementary material to the paper "Cayley Graphs of Semigroups Applied to
+The code is published as part of the supplementary material to the submitted paper "Cayley Graphs of Semigroups Applied to Atom Tracking in Chemistry".
-Atom Tracking in Chemistry", submitted to the Journal of Computational Biology.

 The presented version has atom maps of each reaction hardcoded.
 These, have have been automatically